-We continuously need to improve our ways of working and develop our skills, but 2020 gave us a harsh lesson that we also need to be in some way agile.
-According to PMI, to be successful in the future, our organisations need to be agile, but also focus on the right technology and secure relevant skills.
+We continuously need to improve our ways of working and develop our skills, but 2020 gave us a harsh lesson that we also need to be somewhat agile.
+According to PMI, to be successful in the future, our organizations need to be agile, but also focus on the right technology and secure relevant skills.
 You can read further:

-So let's focus on how the organisation can ensure agility in the management process for software delivery.
+So let's focus on how the organization can ensure agility in the management process for software delivery.

 Understanding Project Management in Software Development - part 3

 This article is part 3 in a series about project management methodologies, roles in a project team, and efficient models do deliver software projects.
 How does the Project Manager see the phases of the software life cycle?
 Which is best and why?
 These questions will find answers throughout the post.

 Many years ago, people worked on unique projects, such as great monuments and buildings that we can still see today.
 Companies were inventing new products such as the first cars, airplanes, or phones.
 There were projects managed during times without Gantt charts, Agile Frameworks, Prince2®, Critical Path Method, and many other tools, techniques, and frameworks that we know from today's project management.
 Let's look back to see how the approach to project management has changed over the years and how it impacts the phases of the project.
 It's not a complete history of project management, but just a couple of examples.